 A MAJOR component of knowing how to properly care for a leopard gecko (opens in a new tab) involves nailing their habitat.

 So, rest assured, I’ve broken down EVERY significant aspect of your leopard gecko’s habitat in a way that’s easy to understand and realistic to implement.

 Leopard Gecko Enclosure

-Before you activate your inner interior designer and feng shui the heck out of your leopard gecko’s habitat, you’ll want to first weigh your options.
+Before you pick out a name, activate your inner interior designer, and feng shui the heck out of your leopard gecko’s habitat, you’ll want to first weigh your options.

 In fact, you’ll need to consider a handful of factors when you’re trying to decide on your gecko’s enclosure.

 Size and material are the most obvious factors, but consider ask yourself these questions, too:

 - Do you want your enclosure to open from the top or the front?
 Enclosures that open from the top, usually aquariums, are easier to find and often cheaper, but they may make your leopard gecko more nervous.
 It could view you as a predator coming from the sky when you reach in.